mlflow/mlflow/docs/source/tracking/tutorials/remote-server.rst

     export MLFLOW_TRACKING_URI=http://127.0.0.1:5000  # Replace with remote host name or IP address in an actual environment

-Thenm run your code with MLflow tracking APIs as usual.
-The following code runs training for an scikit-learn RandomForest model on the diabetes dataset:
+Then run your code with MLflow tracking APIs as usual.
+The following code runs training for a scikit-learn RandomForest model on the diabetes dataset:

 .. code-section::